Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: BBGKY hierarchy, Boltzmann hierarchy and the ternary Boltzmann equation

-Splitting the cross-section to positive and negative parts, followed by an application of the relevant boundary condition to the positive part (\eqref{bc of BBGKY}, or the boundary condition of \eqref{Liouville equation} if $s=N-2$), and use of the substitution $(\omega_1,\omega_2)\to (-\omega_1,-\omega_2)$ for the negative part, the right hand side of \eqref{weak BBGKY} becomes:
+Splitting the cross-section to positive and negative parts, followed by an application of the relevant boundary condition to the positive part, and substituting $(\omega_1,\omega_2)\to (-\omega_1,-\omega_2)$ for the negative part, the right hand side of \eqref{weak BBGKY} becomes:

 where given $i\in\{1,...,s\}$, we denote